rfkspada/ColumbusOccupationTable/README.md

 Please, consider to install dhruvasagar/vim-table-mode plugin to realign the Tables.

-To install this plugin, it is better to do it via a plugin mangaer.
+To install this plugin, it is better to do it via a plugin manager.
 If you use Vundle for e.g., include in your .vimrc:

 Plugin 'rfkspada/ColumbusOccupationTable'
 Plugin 'dhruvasagar/vim-table-mode'